HITECHCRIME/HC_SG51_Colorized_World/README.md

 no hard feelings
 truly telling
 foretelling round the corner
 one twin flame is amidst (?)
-expect a diss
+i miss ya
+did anybody get it right yeah?

 in the end
 such a lowlife
+expect a diss

-nothing works mate, kinda get hysterical i need breaking things when I steer myself sometimes new (?)
+(autotune) nothing works mate, kinda get hysterical i need breaking things when I steer myself sometimes new (?)

 when I steer myself
 sometimes new
+(autotune)

 -----------------------------------------------------